trokhymovych/RWFork/README.md

 # RWK_research

-Repository that includes the code for experiments for paper "Characterizing Knowledge Manipulation in a Russian Wikipedia Clone"
+A repository that includes the code for experiments for paper "Characterizing Knowledge Manipulation in a Russian Wikipedia Fork"

 ## Structure:
 - **01-relevance_evaluation.ipynb** code used for answering *RQ1* (Evaluating the RELEVANCE OF CHANGED ARTICLES).